 Victorinox Classic SD Swiss Army

-The Victorinox Classic SD Swiss Army Knife earns our Top Pick Award for its keychain-readiness.
-Significantly more compact than your car's door remote, this Victorinox is unobtrusive and ready for action.
+Significantly more compact than your car's key fob, the Victorinox Classic is discreet and ready for action.
 When needed, the small blade rises to most occasions.
-Our lead tester's first knife was a Victorinox Classic, 30 years ago.
-His childish whittling, prying, and poking never bent or broke the blade.
+Our lead tester's first pocket knife 30 odd years ago was a Victorinox Classic.
+His whittling, prying, and poking never bent or broke the blade.
 Adults love the Classic for its grooming tools and compactness.
-The scissors appear toy-like but are easily pressed into duty, cutting things as rugged as rock climbing webbing.
-For more routine tasks, the scissors excel.
+The scissors appear toy-like but can cut things as stout as rock climbing webbing.
+For light tasks like paper or fingernails, the scissors excel.

-While we never had issues with the durability of the Classic, it is clear that it is not as robust as more substantial and heavier knives we test.
-Similarly, the tiny blade is a definite compromise over something like the full-size Top Pick SOG Trident Elite.
-If the compromises are ok with you, and you have room on your keychain for another little piece of equipment, the Victorinox Classic will readily find daily use in your world.
+While we never had issues with the Classic's durability, it is clear that it is not as robust as the more substantial and heavier knives we test.
+Similarly, the tiny blade is a few definite steps down from something like the full-sized knives.
+If this is okay with you, and you have room on your keychain for another little piece of equipment, the Victorinox Classic will find daily use in your world.

 Read review: Victorinox Classic SD Swiss Army Knife